The disturbing story of David Shearing and the Wells Gray Park camping murders

 “I walked out of the bush from behind the camper and started shooting.
 I put the bodies in the car, four in the back seat, and the two little ones in the trunk.
 I poured gasoline… it just went ‘Whoomph!’
 I stood back and watched it burn.
 I went to the tent.
 I knelt down, and I shot the other two.”

-The apparent confession was a complete fabrication, and at the time, the RCMP had had little choice but to accept Shearing’s version of events due to lack of evidence.
+The apparent confession was a complete fabrication, and due to the lack of evidence, the RCMP had little choice but to accept Shearing’s version of events at the time.

 The Sentencing